Original Poem: "Dust of a Baptist" with "Flags": A Tribute to My Mother

-You've seen them growing abundantly out in fields, along river banks and old country roads, even along busy highways and Interstates.
-They are orange wild flowers known as Daylilies.
+Maybe you've seen them growing abundantly out in fields, along river banks and old country roads, even along busy highways and Interstates.
+They are orange wild flowers known as "Daylilies."
 They are hardy and so abundant that some folks feel they are intrusive and seek to stop their spreading abundance.
 Such an attitude baffles me because I have always loved those flowers, and I have always wondered why my mother called them "flags."
 I did not know until recently that they were a type of Daylily, and I had no name for them except what my mother called them.
 Why did she call them "flags"?
 I think I now know.

 An Emily Dickinson Poem